 Q: What are the criteria to live at Masonic Village?

-A: Anyone age 60 and older may apply.
-For couples, one person needs to be age 60 and the other at least age 55.
-For additional requirements, please contact the Marketing Office.
+A: For retirement living, individuals 60 years of age and older may apply.
+For married couples, one spouse needs to be at least age 60 and the other at least age 55.
+For additional requirements, please contact the Sales & Marketing Office.

 Q: How much time do I have to move from my current home after I select my new home at Masonic Village?

-A: You will have three to four months, and Masonic Village has various resources which may assist you.
+A: Moves average two to four months, and Masonic Villages has various resources to assist you.

 Q: Can someone answer my questions surrounding my personal financial situation?